paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ## Prerequisites
 > [!IMPORTANT]
+> Before you begin, ensure you have the following tools installed:
 1. **Rust & Cargo** (for local builds/verification, optional if you only build in Docker).
 2. **Docker** (to build and push container images).
 3. **Helm** (to manage Kubernetes deployments).